yiwenwang-ms/microsoft-graph-docs/api-reference/v1.0/api/educationschool-list.md

 ---
-title: "Get educationSchool"
+title: "List educationSchools"
-description: "Read the properties and relationships of an educationSchool object."
+description: "Get a list of the educationSchool objects and their properties."
 author: "mlafleur"
 localization_priority: Normal
 ms.prod: "education"
 doc_type: apiPageType
 ---

-# Get a School
+# List Schools

 Namespace: microsoft.graph

-Read the properties and relationships of an [educationSchool](../resources/educationschool.md) object.
+Get a list of the [educationSchool](../resources/educationschool.md) objects and their properties.

 ## Permissions